Bureau of the Census, Commerce.

 3. The Committee functions solely as an advisory body under the Federal Advisory Committee Act.

-4. The Committee reports to the Director of the Census Bureau.
+4. The Committee reports to the Director of the Bureau of the Census.

 1. Members are appointed by and serve at the discretion of the Secretary of Commerce.

-2. Members are appointed to the nine-member Committee for a period of three years.
+2. Members are appointed to the nine-member committee for a period of 3 years.
 Committee members are selected in accordance with applicable Department of Commerce guidelines.
-The Committee aims to have a balanced representation, considering such factors as geography, gender, tribal diversity, expertise, and knowledge of census Start Printed Page 56535procedures and activities.
-The Committee aims to include members from diverse backgrounds, including state, local, and tribal governments; academia; media; research and community-based organizations; and the private sector.
-No employee of the federal government can serve as a member of the Committee.
-Satisfactory meeting attendance and participation in the activities of the Advisory Committee are important criteria for Committee membership.
+The Committee aims to have a balanced representation, considering factors such as geography, gender, tribal diversity, expertise, and knowledge of census procedures and activities.
+The Committee aims to include members from diverse backgrounds, including State, local and tribal governments, academia, media, research, community-based organizations, and the private sector.
+No employee of the Federal government can serve as a member of the Committee.
+Meeting attendance and active participation in the activities of the Advisory Committee are essential for sustained committee membership.

 1. Nominations are requested as described above.

 2. Nominees should have expertise and knowledge of the cultural patterns and issues and/or data needs of their American Indian and Alaska Native communities.
 Such knowledge and expertise are needed to provide advice and recommendations to the Census Bureau on how best to enumerate American Indian and Alaska Native populations and obtain complete and accurate data on these populations.
-Individuals or groups may submit nominations.
-A summary of the candidate's qualifications should be included in the nomination letter.
+Individuals, groups, or organizations may submit nominations.
+A summary of the candidate's qualifications (resume or curriculum vitae) must be included in the nomination letter.
 Nominees must have the ability to participate in Advisory Committee meetings and tasks.
-Besides Committee meetings, active participation may include review of materials and participation in conference calls and working groups.
+Besides Committee meetings, active participation may include Committee assignments and participation in conference calls and working groups.

 3. The Department of Commerce is committed to equal opportunity in the workplace and seeks diverse Committee membership.Start Signature